nobbyknox/assessment-cibecs/README.md

 # README

-This repository serves as my assessment submission to Cibecs, as requested on 3 May 2019.
+This repository serves as my assessment submission to a *secret company* that does not want to be named, as requested on 3 May 2019.

 ## Requirements